HarshilMaks/InsightDocs/README.md

 ## 🎯 Overview

-InsightOps (formerly InsightDocs) is a production-ready platform that combines multi-agent AI architecture with RAG capabilities to process, analyze, and query documents intelligently.
+InsightDocs (formerly InsightDocs) is a production-ready platform that combines multi-agent AI architecture with RAG capabilities to process, analyze, and query documents intelligently.
 Built with modern microservices patterns, it demonstrates best practices for building scalable, maintainable AI applications.

 ### Key Capabilities